awslabs/aws-athena-query-federation/athena_federation_testing/README.md

 -----
 ## Testing
-Testing can be down against different type of catalogs 1.
+Testing can be done against different type of catalogs 1.
 Athena DataCatalog, 2.
 Glue DataCatalog

+Test results can be optionally saved to a CSV file using the `--output_file` parameter.

 Contains 3 type of testing